dbhys/alpine-tf-devel/README.md

 # alpine-tf-devel

-A alpine Dockerfile for tensorflow, Based on https://github.com/tatsushid/docker-alpine-py3-tensorflow-jupyter/blob/master/Dockerfile.
+A alpine Dockerfile for tensorflow development and whl generation, Based on https://github.com/tatsushid/docker-alpine-py3-tensorflow-jupyter/blob/master/Dockerfile.
 Changes:
  Bazel to 0.26.1